 - Card holders may borrow up to 25 items at one time.

 - Borrowing Cards do not grant interlibrary loan privileges, including consortial agreements.

-- Periodicals, theses, sound recordings, and some Rotch Library items may not be borrowed but are available for room use only.
+- Periodicals, theses, and some Rotch Library items may not be borrowed but are available for room use only.
 The Borrowing Card does not provide access to Course Reserves materials.

 - All MIT libraries reserve the right to restrict circulation of items in their collection for any reason.